 Engineering Technology Core (for non-engineering Majors) provides broad coverage of engineering and technology.

 Globalization Core (for any BI major) provides a selection of courses on globalization issues.
-It will have a language requirement (passing at the second year level) and a collection of international business/policy courses.
-Students in this option are encouraged to demonstrate at least three months residence in a non-English speaking country, which may be met by one semester of study abroad.
+It will have a language requirement (passing at the second-year level) and a collection of international business/policy courses.
+Students in this option are encouraged to demonstrate at least three months of residence in a non-English speaking country, which may be met by one semester of study abroad.
 While abroad, involvements in the Innovation team projects will be “virtual,” but will be required.

 Cross-Discipline Core – Business (15 Credits)

 |ACCT 2010 – Intro to Financial Accounting (or)||3||Math 1040 or higher|

 |MGMT 3300 – Intro to Management & Organization||3|

 |ACCT 2020 – Intro to Managerial Accounting||3||ACCT 2010|